17 DIY Essential Oil Gifts

 This stuff is amazing!
 Perfect for dry, irritated skin or dry, winter skin.
 We use it on hands, lips and noses all winter long, as well as on stubborn skin irritations.
 Buy it online or make it yourself.
 Add essential oils or leave it unscented.
 (I leave mine unscented.)

 3. Sugar Scrub

 I love sugar scrub!
 As a gift, it’s always a big hit.
 The scent possibilities are endless; use essential oils to promote relaxation, skin beautification and more.
 Tip: pair a simple sugar scrub with a bar or two of hard lotion for soft hands all winter long.
-Add a cute wooden fingernail brush, too, like this 2-pack of natural boar bristle brushes or this cute wooden brush from The Body Shop.
+You can also add a cute wooden fingernail brush to round out your gift.

 4. Bath Salts

 Sadly, our 1955’s home has nary a bathtub.
 So while I’m unable to enjoy essential oils in my bath (unless I’m staying at a hotel or my parents’ house), these simple bath salts make a great gift for just about everyone else.

 5. Room Spray